srosanba/mayotablemacro/README.md

   **Question**: would you want RT4-friendly syntax for superscripts in the new variable (pvalue_rt4), or simply strip out the superscript part (pvalue_plain), or both versions?
 1. Spacing
   a.
 Currently every variable has a space between it and the next variable in the table.
 For long tables, it would be nice to be able to remove that extra line space if needed.
   **Thought**: should be straightforward with last-dot logic.
+  **RESOLUTION**: added parameter VARSPACE.
+Default is Y. Use N to remove space (i.e., empty row) between variables.
 1. ODS Output Stream
   a.
 Currently, only output option is RTF.
 It would be nice to have a PDF option.
   **Thought**: seems likely to be straightforward, depending on whether or not RTF-centric ODS options are used.
 Possible implementation would be to introduce OUTRTF and OUTPDF as macro options (with OUTDOC taking a back seat).
 This is slightly entangled with the LIST= macro parameter.
-  **Resolution**: added parameter OUTPDF.
+  **RESOLUTION**: added parameter OUTPDF.
+Specify full path and name of desired file.
 1. Put nbys in macro variables
   a.
 Currently NBY is a variable in the output dataset.
 Would be GREAT if the BY variable names and numbers were put into macro variables to be later called by RhoTables.
   **Thought**: should be straightforward.
-  **Resolution**: already present as a local macro variable.
+  **RESOLUTION**: already present as a local macro variable.
 Added %global statement to make accessible externally.